khan9048/Facial_depth_estimation/README.md

 python eval.py

 # Training
-Once the dataset is ready, you can train the network using following command. python train.py
+Once the dataset is ready, you can train the network using following command.<br/>
+python train.py

 # Modified https://www.github.com/keras-team/keras-contrib.git